 Her work in television includes A Raisin in the Sun (Emmy nominee – best made-for-TV movie, 2008) and The Reagans (Emmy nominee – best made-for-TV-movie, 2004) for which she was nominated for an A.C.E.
 Eddie Award.

-In her time between editing projects Melissa directed an award-winning 14-minute short film, Bernie and Rebecca, about a couple on a blind date who imagine a not-so-perfect life together.
+In her time between editing projects Melissa directed an award-winning 14-minute short film, Bernie and Rebecca, about a couple on a blind date who imagine a not-so-perfect future together.
 It screened at 36 festivals worldwide and can now be streamed online.

 Melissa is married to concept designer, Scott Robertson.
 She feels truly fortunate to be working in a field she enjoys so deeply.